garaik-moon42/airtable-client/README.md

 }
 ```

+After you can read any table data and deserialize it into objects with ``fetchAirtableData``.
+For now it reads **all data** from the given table so use it carefully.

 Information about how you can get an airtable base id or table id can be found [here](https://support.airtable.com/docs/finding-airtable-ids#finding-base-table-and-view-ids-from-urls).

 [Here](https://support.airtable.com/docs/creating-personal-access-tokens) you can find how to create an access token to Airtable API.

+[Reference](https://support.airtable.com/docs/airtable-web-api-using-filterbyformula-or-sort-parameters) of using filter formulas in Airtable API.

 The data fetched from Airtable will be deserialized into instances of ``targetClass`` using [GSON](https://github.com/google/gson).